pink-room/walletconnectkit-android/README.md

 ## Advanced

-If you don't want to use the `WalletConnectKitButton` and want to create your own implementation, you can still use the `WalletConnectKit` to manage the connection between your DApp and Wallet.
+Don't want to use the `WalletConnectKitButton`?
+Want to create your own implementation?
+You can still use the `WalletConnectKit` to manage the connection between your DApp and Wallet.

 Below are the most relevant methods provided by the `WalletConnectKit` that you need to care about: